Best Things to Do in Venice Beach, California

 Venice Public Art Walls

 The STP Foundation sponsors the wall and supports the freedom of art.
 They also host annual nonprofit events to spread awareness for various causes.
-Be sure to check if any events are scheduled during your trip to the Venice Public Art Walls.
+Be sure to check if any events are scheduled during your trip.

 Venice Fishing Pier